sridharankaliyamoorthy/sridharankaliyamoorthy/README.md

 ## 👋 About Me

-Versatile engineer and builder working on AI automation agent workflows, machine learning systems, orchestration pipelines, and cloud-based solutions in Prague, Czech Republic.
-I’m passionate about designing automation that scales, solves real-world problems, and delivers meaningful impact.
+Python is my core skill — I build intelligent systems, scalable web applications, advanced AI agent workflows, and automate infrastructure with Python and its powerful ecosystem.
+Expert in the Python stack for AI/ML, web development, data processing, and DevOps, I bring production-grade precision, discipline, and reliability to code.
+My journey from visual effects and animation pipelines to software engineering gives me pragmatic, hands-on mastery of engineering for deployment at scale.
+I create end-to-end platforms that unite full-stack development, automation, and cloud—always with a deep focus on reliability and results.

-Currently leading and contributing to the development of advanced AI/ML agents and workflow orchestration for real production environments.
+Currently leading and contributing to advanced AI/ML agent orchestration for real production environments.
+Strong knowledge in AI agent automation and workflow orchestration.
 Open to collaboration, exciting projects, and new job opportunities worldwide.

 📍 <b>Based in Prague, Czech Republic</b>